A Word from Michael O’Mara …

 We hope that some of the fun we have had creating our list will filter through to our readers and we look forward to many more years of successful, independent publishing.

-Unlike larger publishers with big budgets and established reputations, we depend on the passion of our employees, illustrators and authors.
-Every day we have to be resourceful with our funds, imaginative with our ideas and supportive in our relationships.
-What we have achieved is testament to the potential of independent publishers everywhere.
+As an independent publisher, we depend on the passion and creativity of our employees, illustrators and authors.
+Every day we prove ourselves to be resourceful, imaginative with our ideas and supportive in our relationships – what we have achieved is testament to the potential of independent publishers everywhere.

 We’re masters in balancing commercial appeal with originality.